Primus Line® is installed trenchless. That means: No more construction pits that are hundreds of metres or several kilometres long.

 Cleaning of the host pipe

-Proven mechanical procedures with spring steel scrapers and rubber discs reliably clean the pipe from encrusted deposits and loose debris.
+Proven mechanical procedures with spring steel scrapers and rubber discs reliably clean the pipe from encrusted deposits and loose debris - checked by a second camera inspection.

 That way a free inner diameter is established for the installation of the liner.